Before visiting someone,

 Memorial Hospital North has many lodging options nearby to choose from.
 Some hotels offer a reduced patient/visitor rate, please check with the property before you book your reservation.

-Whether you’re a patient or visiting a patient at Memorial Hospital North, there are a few things you need to know.
+Whether you’re a patient or visiting a patient at Memorial Hospital Central, there are a few things you need to know.
 For more details, please see the Patients’ Handbook available at our hospital locations.

 UCHealth Memorial Hospital North offers free internet access, our network is UCH-Visitor.